ni7x/builder-tft/README.md

 first timing this stuff if code gets cancer then it is propably bcs the json data was giving me braindmg

-Need to add functionality for adding Nomsy Card and Jade Statue card when traits reach tresholds of 2 cannoner and 3/6/9/12 Jade
+Need to add functionality for adding Nomsy Card and Jade Statue card when traits reach tresholds of 2 cannoner and 3/6/9/12 Jade✅

 Gonna add functionality for saving and combo it with spring boot based api